Keldaria/CHshop/README.md

-Version 0.6: Update for GL version 9.9
+Version 0.7: Update for GL version 9.9 (Currently the DEV Build)

 ----INSTALLATION----
 Same as any mod for Girl Life, but incase you are unfamiliar